Glossary_of_terminology

 Plain sawn: (or flat sawn) Describes the method of cutting a log into straight slices (like a loaf of bread except lengthwise).
 The resulting boards have a lot of flat and horizontal graining.

-Plastic decking: Refers to any number of synthetic plastic or PVC decking materials that are available in a number of colors.
+Plastic decking: Refers to any number of synthetic plastic or PVC decking materials that are available in several colors.
 This material has limited structural strength (requires joists to be from 12” OC or 16” OC) and can become overheated in direct sunlight.
 Plastic decking material exhibits significant expansion and contraction with temperature.

 Pre-grooved: Also known as ‘slotted’ material, pre-grooved refers to kerfs which are milled into the sides of decking boards to accommodate a hidden fastener.
 Full one inch thick material is suggested for this type of installation.
 While decking can be grooved in the field with a biscuit cutter, pre-grooved decking is typically used to save labor costs and provide consistent, uniform sizing for fastening strength.